njhnny/pizza-parlor/README.md

-## pizza parlour
+# Pizza Parlour
 Created: 11/11/2020
-# by Nick Hennessy
+## by Nick Hennessy
-A form to order your favorite pizza.
+A form to order your favorite kind of pizza.
 ## Technologies used
 * html
 * CSS